awsdocs/amazon-redshift-management-guide/doc_source/serverless-security.md

 ##### Managing namespace associated IAM roles<a name="serverless-endpoint-iam-role-namespace-console"></a>

 On the AWS Management Console you can manage permissions policies for roles in AWS Identity and Access Management\.
 You can manage IAM roles for the namespace, using settings available under **Namespace configuration**\.
-For more information about setting up the Amazon Redshift Serverless instance and assigning IAM roles, see [Setting up Amazon Redshift Serverless for the first time](serverless-console-getting-started.md)\.
 For more information about namespaces and their use in Amazon Redshift Serverless, see [Overview of Amazon Redshift Serverless workgroups and namespaces](serverless-workgroup-namespace.md)\.

 ### Getting started with IAM credentials for Amazon Redshift<a name="serverless-iam-credentials"></a>